 "A" AGRICULTURAL LAND DISTRICT - This district is established to preserve open space and maintain and promote farming and related activities within an environment which is generally free of other land use activities.
 Residential development will be discouraged to minimize conflicts with farming activities and reduce the demand for expanded public services and facilities.

-"RR" RURAL RESIDENTIAL DISTRICT – The purpose of this district is to establish opportunity for residential uses at low density as a matter of right, but increased density in planned subdivisions which comply with municipal service requirements but may be compatible with certain low intensity agricultural uses in specific areas identified for low density future growth south of the City of Brookings.
-This is a closed zoning district, the boundaries of which may only be amended if initiated by the Joint Board of Adjustment.
+"RR" RURAL RESIDENTIAL OVERLAY DISTRICT – The purpose of this district is to establish opportunity for residential uses upon small acreages as a matter of right provided such uses occur at a density similar to the density allowed elsewhere in the Agricultural District.

 “AP” AQUIFER PROTECTION OVERLAY DISTRICT - The purpose of the Aquifer Protection Overlay District is to protect public health and safety by minimizing contamination of the shallow aquifers of Brookings County.

 "FP" FLOOD PROTECTION OVERLAY DISTRICT - The Flood Protection Overlay District is established to protect the natural environment and resources from destructive land uses and to protect lives and property along and adjacent to streams and rivers.

+“PRR” TRANSMISSION PIPELINE OVERLAY DISTRICT – The Transmission Pipeline Overlay District is established to protect public health and safety by reducing the likelihood of pipeline damage and reducing the adverse impact of pipeline failures through risk-based land management decisions though public education, consultation, and public cooperation.

 Section 3.03.02.
 Prohibited Uses.
 All uses and structures not specifically listed as a permitted use or as a conditional use in a particular zoning district or overlay district shall be prohibited in said district.